Home ➤ Blog ➤ Sugar Mills' Chimneys

 Omnicane is a fully integrated flexi-factory at La Baraque, which was also called Savannah, Solitude, and Savinia.

 In 1832, the property of Gros Bois had a sugar factory.
 It continued to operate until 1935, then later was annexed by La Baraque.

-It could be the sugar factory was constructed in the beginning of 1850s by the Cloupet family, until it ceased its operation in 2007.
+It could be the sugar factory was constructed at the beginning of the 1850s by the Cloupet family, until it ceased its operation in 2007.

 Riche En Eau

 The current sugar mill site was built in 1890. after it was displaced from the first location near the house.
 It was closed in 2007.

 On the main road to L'Escalier, situates the chimney of Joli Bois, which was constructed in 1855 and demolished in 1893.

 Originated in 1841, it was owned by the Chauvin family and later by Albert Daruty de Grandpré.
 The site now hosts a stone crusher factory.